Nathan-Capule/CSPFastpages/_posts/2023-2-5-Individualwork.md

 ![]({{ site.baseurl }}/images/css.png "Code")

-Here you can see that for the dropdowns, I have been able to inplement css within each dropdown.
+Here you can see that for the dropdowns, I have been able to implement css within each dropdown.
 Using opacity also helps the user see information behind the dropdown without compromising button space.